-- 1 Todd Bundrant is a partner in Mayer Brown's Banking & Finance practice.
-Wendy Gallegos is a Corporate & Securities partner in Mayer Brown's Chicago office. - 2 "CalSTRS Joins Chorus Favoring Separate Accounts Over Funds", Pension & Investments, March 5, 2012. - 3 "The Rise of Private Equity Separate Account Mandates", Preqin, February 21, 2013. - 4 In the context of a Separate Account structured so the Investor does not maintain any form of commitment (and instead merely funds individual investments with equity capital in connection with approval and closing thereof), this Facility support structure would not apply.
+- 1 "CalSTRS Joins Chorus Favoring Separate Accounts Over Funds", Pension & Investments, March 5, 2012. - 2 "The Rise of Private Equity Separate Account Mandates", Preqin, February 21, 2013. - 3 In the context of a Separate Account structured so the Investor does not maintain any form of commitment (and instead merely funds individual investments with equity capital in connection with approval and closing thereof), this Facility support structure would not apply.